DatavenueLiveObjects/node-red-Flows-samples-on-Orange-Live-Objects-data/README.md

 ## Getting data from a Live Objects MQTT topic (application mode)

-In Node-RED editor, use an mqtt out node, and position it on an existing Live Objects FIFO:
+In Node-RED editor, use an "mqtt out" node, and position it on an existing Live Objects FIFO:

 <img src="images/image2.png" width="500">